Movie Park Germany

 ROLLER COASTERS

 The northern part of the park is home to Movie Park’s most thrilling coasters.
 But unfortunately, two of them deliver mediocre experiences.
-MP-Xpress was recently fitted with a Lucky Luke theme and the paint job looks nice, but it remains a very shaky Vekoma SLC.
-The nearby Bandit doesn’t blow my mind either.
-I must admit that Bandit runs considerably smoother than expected.
-The ride is known for being one of Europe’s roughest roller coasters, but it’s actually not too bad today.
-We were in the middle of a carriage (always recommended while riding woodies) and the ride is quite okay there.
+Iron Claw is of Europe’s shakiest Vekoma SLCs and the nearby Bandit doesn’t blow my mind either.
+However, I must admit that Bandit ran considerably smoother than expected.
+The ride is known for being one of Europe’s roughest roller coasters, but our ride in 2025 actually wasn’t bad at all.
+We were in the middle of a carriage (that’s always recommended while riding woodies with 6-seater trains) and the ride is quite okay there.
 It could use a little more airtime and speed, though.

 Operation Enterprise is fine, but it’s not my favourite Movie Park coaster.
 That honour is reserved for Van Helsing’s Factory.
 This indoor coaster replaced a cult attraction called Gremlins Invasion and despite the limited surface, Movie Park did a great job.
 Van Helsing’s Factory isn’t very tall or fast, but it provides a lot of fun.
 Gerstlauer built an ultra-smooth roller coaster, the decoration is original and the ride lasts longer than I initially expected.
 This is how every family roller coaster should be.
 The ride’s only downside is its low capacity, which is due to the 4-seater trains.
 In other words… queues for Van Helsing can get long.

-The southern half of Movie Park is the home of Nickland.
-This zone is based on Nickelodeon and it features plenty of attractions for the whole family.
+The southern half of Movie Park is the home of Nickelodeon Land.
+This zone is based on multiple Nickelodeon IPs and it features plenty of attractions for the whole family.
 This also includes three coasters: Mission to Mars (Vekoma Junior Coaster), Ghost Chasers (Mack Wild Mouse) and a small-sized Jimmy Neutron suspended coaster.
 Nothing too special, so these rides are only interesting if you’re visiting the park with young children or if you’re aiming at a coaster bingo.

 Movie Park’s 8th and final roller coaster is also the newest one: Movie Park Studio Tour.
 This ride is quite similar to Van Helsing’s Factory: this ride replaced a dark ride and it’s also aimed at families.
 The park has put a lot of effort in its theming.
 The queue contains some cool references to old and existing Movie Park rides and the dark ride section boasts pretty solid theming as well.
 The ride itself could be improved, though.
 The dark ride section is actually a little too fast (it’s hard to pay attention to the theming) and the outdoor coaster section feels too slow.
 Don’t get me wrong… I really enjoyed my ride on Studio Tour, but its actual coaster experience is a little underwhelming.